techiferous/thoughtbot-playbook-single-page/README.markdown

 <http://danielchoi.com/software/thoughtbot-playbook.html>

-There is no styling.
-Pleaes fork and improve at will.
+Please fork and improve at will.

 A huge thanks to THOUGHTBOT for sharing their accumulated wisdom.